NashLab/Monte-Carlo/README.md

 ```
 - `sudo`, if required

-The missing packages in [Python Dependencies](#Python Dependencies) could be installed respectively using PIP installer:
+Any missing packages in [Python Dependencies](#Python Dependencies) could be installed respectively using PIP installer:
 ```
 pip install matplotlib
 pip install scipy